Rain92/kobo-qt-dev-docker/README.md

 docker pull rain92/kobo-qt-dev

 Usage:
-docker run [-v SOURCE:TARGET] kobo-qt-dev [$DISPLAY]
+docker run -it -v /tmp:/tmp kobo-qt-dev [qtcreator [$DISPLAY]]

-The -v flag will mount a shared folder on the docker image The display flag will set the output display and defaults to ":0"
+The -v flag will mount a shared folder on the docker image, "-v /tmp:/tmp" is necessary to run in GUI mode The qtcreator flag will run Qt Creator otherwise it will just launch a bash shell.
+The display flag will set the output display and defaults to ":0"